 To set SMART goals, choose objectives that are …

 If your brand is new to the market, your main goal might be something like “make sure more customers know about us.”
-Convert that general statement to a more precise goal, such as “gain [a certain number] of followers” or “generate [a certain number] of brand mentions.”
+Convert that general statement to a more precise goal, such as “gain [a certain number] of followers” for your social networks or “generate [a certain number] of brand mentions.”

 If you can’t quantify your progress, you’ll never know whether you’ve reached your goal.
-Think about how you can measure progress by tracking engagement, counting followers, or using other metrics.
+Think about how you can measure progress by tracking engagement, counting followers on your social platforms, or using other metrics.
 (Just be sure to avoid those pesky vanity metrics, which just make a social media manager feel good but don’t actually generate more business.)

 Sure, you can think big—but setting an impossible goal won’t benefit your team or your brand.
 Instead of aiming to gain 10 million new followers for a small account, choose a realistic number you can achieve if you execute well.